KieranSweeden/southpaw-boxing/README.md

 - Refreshing the page with cache turned off, this would put me in the position of consistently seeing what a new user would see when viewing the website.
 This can often present bugs that my own devices couldn't provide due to them containing cache regarding the website.

+- Consistently write comments whilst writing code, rather than going back through the code and applying comments at a later point the development life cycle.

 [Return to Index](#index)

 ## Deployment